 Little Cayman is not budget travel

-With that said, Little Cayman is still a part of the Cayman Islands, where the average salary is almost 20% higher than that of America.
+With that said, Little Cayman is still a part of the Cayman Islands, where the GDP Per Capita is almost 20% higher than that of America.
 This is NOT a place meant for budget travelers.
-If you want that style of diving in the Caribbean, head to Utila Honduras.
+If you want that style of diving in the Caribbean, head to Utila, Honduras.

 The majority of tourists that come here are families and older couples.
 For a small remote island, the infrastructure here is still top notch with paved roads, electricity, fancy condos, and big expensive houses all over.
 But within that realm of posh Caribbean retiree lifestyles, this is by far the most rustic variation.
 Which I love.

 Most of Little Cayman’s residents are retirees and people working at the hotels.
 There isn’t much to do on this island besides chill on the beach (where there’s no other people), and scuba dive.
 If you are not a diver, and don’t plan on learning how to dive, Little Cayman may get very boring very quickly.
 With that said, there are so few tourists on this island that the novelty of not being crammed on a beach like sardines might be worth the boredom!

 There is no industry on Little Cayman besides tourism, and therefore nothing is grown on this island.
 Everything is imported so prices of goods are expensive.
 There is only one liquor store and one grocery store on the entire island so they can set the prices to whatever they want.
 For example, A six-pack of beer is between $15-20, a liter of milk is $5, and a jar of peanut butter is $12.